How to Get a Talent Manager

 Photo Source: Photo by rawpixel on Unsplash

-1. Narrow down a list based on your work
+1. Narrow down a list of potential talent managers based on your work.

-Once you have narrowed down your list to managers in your area, highlight those who represent your desired medium.
+First, make a list of managers for actors in your area, highlighting the ones who represent your desired medium.
 Many managers represent both film and theater actors, but some specialize in a specific area.
-Make sure they are familiar with the type of work you are interested in.
-Also note the ages represented and any additional information in the comment sections, as some managers have listed a specific type of client they are seeking at this time.
-The Call Sheet database of talent management companies is a great place to start.
+Make sure they’re familiar with the type of work you’re interested in.
+Also, note the ages they represent and any additional specifications, as some managers list certain types of clients they are seeking at that time.
+Backstage’s database of talent management companies is a great place to start when looking for a manager.

-While some prefer materials to be emailed, other prefer hard copies.
-Do not call or visit the management company if they do not wish you to do so.
+While some talent managers prefer materials to be emailed, others prefer receiving hard copies.
+Do not call or visit the management company if they don’t want you to.
 Instead, follow their submission policy exactly to ensure that you make a good first impression.

 Send each manager the following:

-In the cover letter, make sure to address which manager you are interested in working with and why based on the research that you have done.
-You may want to say why it is the right time in your career to begin working with a manager, and how you feel a manager would add to your growth and success.
+In your cover letter, make sure to address which manager you are interested in working with and why based on the research that you’ve done.
+Explain why it’s the right time in your career to begin working with a manager and how you feel one would add to your growth and success.
 You may also want to briefly address your strengths and personality as an artist.
-Make sure to invite him or her to any upcoming projects.
+Make sure to invite the talent manager to any upcoming projects.

-A good manager is interested in the overall trajectory of your career.
-They will want to know where you came from, what your goals are, and how you are working to achieve those goals.
-A manager should be able to evaluate your career not only by the work you get, but also by how your work is received, how it is publicized, and how you can use it to leverage the next opportunity.
-Your manager should be aware of any presence you have online, and how those who see it are interpreting that presence.
-As a result, it is important for actors to have a list of questions prepared to ask the manager with whom they are meeting.
-This ensures that they are finding the right person to represent them publicly and professionally.
+A good acting manager will be interested in the overall trajectory of your career, including where you came from, what your goals are, and how you’re working to achieve those goals.
+They should be able to evaluate your career not only by the roles you get but also by how your work is received and publicized, as well as how you can use it to leverage the next opportunity.
+Finally, they should be aware of any presence you have online and how those who see it interpret it.

 Subscribe to Call Sheet today.
 Check out the Call Sheet database online at Backstage.com/CallSheet.
 Or download the latest Digital Edition of Call Sheet and entertainment-industry mailing labels.